rethinkdb/rethinkdb/NOTES.md

  * Fixed a problem where backfill jobs didn't get removed from the `'jobs'` table (#4923)
  * Fixed a memory corruption that could trigger a segmentation fault during `getIntersecting` queries (#4937)
- * Fixed an issue that could stop data files from RethinkDB 1.13 to be migrated properly (#4991)
+ * Fixed an issue that could stop data files from RethinkDB 1.13 from migrating properly (#4991)
  * Fixed a "Guarantee failed: [pair.second] key for entry_t already exists" crash when rapidly reconnecting servers (#4968)